 What are some specific issues you help with?

-Some of the issues I help with are: feeling blue or dissatisfied, anxiety and worry, “imposter syndrome”, managing anger, shame, work stress, boundaries, struggles with parenting, body image, creative blocks, relationships and dating, job changes, grief, divorce/break-ups and accepting new phases of life.
+Some of the issues I help with are: feeling blue or dissatisfied, anxiety and worry, “imposter syndrome”, managing anger, shame, work stress, boundaries, struggles with parenting, personal and generational trauma, body image, creative blocks, relationships and dating, job changes, grief, divorce/break-ups and accepting new phases of life.

 What’s it like to work one-on-one with you?